-The architect-client relationship is crucial to creating the house of your dreams, so it is imperative to get this step right.
+The architect-client relationship is crucial in the creation of the house of your dreams, so it is imperative to get this step right.
 By finding an architect you can trust, you are well on the way to creating a home that is perfectly suited to you.
 There are many ways to go about finding an architect to help design, plan and build your house, and homify is one of them.
-With a directory of thousands of architects, you are sure to find one close to you and that is suited to your house building needs.
+With a directory of thousands of architects, you are sure to find one close to you and that is suited to your needs.
 As with any service, word of mouth is an ideal way for an architect to be found.
 By asking friends or family for recommendations, the air of uncertainty is taken out of the equation.
 Experts in related fields such as building, interior design or interior architecture will also be a good starting point.
-Always check an architect's credentials, and be sure to view their portfolio to gain an insight into their previous projects.
+Always check an architect's credentials, and be sure to view their portfolio to gain an insight into their previous works and projects.

 This question is part of the dilemma many families face: “Do we renovate, or relocate?”
 If relocating means building a new house, there are a few points to consider.
 Is a renovation that suits your needs possible in your current place?
 Renovating means staying put, and staying in the neighbourhood you know.
 Children might need to change schools or commute times could be elongated if you decide to move.
 Moving is no easy task, let alone building and moving at the same time.
 Building a new house is obviously the more expensive choice, but could see a solid return on your investment in the future.